rust-stuco/lectures/week4/slides.md

 * What _should_ `answer` be?
     * It can't be `П`, internally it is represented by 2 bytes: `[208, 159]`
     * Do we return `208` instead?
-* There isn't any obvious expected behavior here
+* There isn't any obvious expected behavior here...

 ---